devsecops-workshop/workshop-guide/content/4-outer-loop/_index.md

 ### Modify the Pipeline

-After adding the new **Pipeline Task** we need to modify the pipeline to:
+Now that we have our new build tasks we need to modify the pipeline to:

-- Introduce the new parameters into the Pipeline configuration
+- Introduce the new parameters into the **Pipeline** configuration
 - Use the new `s2i-java-workshop` task

 To make this easier we again provide you with a full YAML definition of the Pipeline.